Dividend: Cooperatives

 Cooperative businesses may retain their earnings, or distribute part or all of them as dividends to their members.
 They distribute their dividends in proportion to their members' activity, instead of the value of members' shareholding.
 Therefore, co-op dividends are often treated as pre-tax expenses.
 In other words, local tax or accounting rules may treat a dividend as a form of customer rebate or a staff bonus to be deducted from turnover before profit (tax profit or operating profit) is calculated.

 Consumers' cooperatives allocate dividends according to their members' trade with the co-op.
 For example, a credit union will pay a dividend to represent interest on a saver's deposit.
 A retail co-op store chain may return a percentage of a member's purchases from the co-op, in the form of cash, store credit, or equity.
-This type of dividend is sometimes known as a patronage dividend or patronage refund, as well as being informally named divi or divvy.
+This type of dividend is sometimes known as a patronage dividend or patronage refund, or informally divi or divvy.

 Producer cooperatives, such as worker cooperatives, allocate dividends according to their members' contribution, such as the hours they worked or their salary.